ivanmartins090317/landingPage_netlinks/README.md

-Projeto de criaçao de lange page para teste.
+Lange page creation project for testing.
-O projeto consiste em uma pagina estatica para demonstraçao ao cliente criado com apoio a projeto do figma criado pela equipe de desing.
+The project consists of a static page for customer demonstration created with support to the figma project created by the design team.
-Tecnologia usadas:
+Technology used:

-React.js e
+React.js and
-libs como styled-components
+libs as styled-components

 To run you need: